In need of the best all-in-one printer? We've rounded up our favorite picks to help you find the best model for you at the best price possible.

 There are individual cartridges for all four colors but the printer is supplied with low-capacity ‘setup’ cartridges which can run out soon after installation.
 Even so, XL high-capacity replacement options help to drive down running costs.

 Bucking the trend of printer manufacturers selling inexpensive hardware and making their money on ink cartridges, this Epson EcoTank printer takes the opposite approach.
 It’s relatively expensive to buy but leaves ink cartridges out of the equation altogether.
 Instead, it has four ink tanks and comes with bottles of cyan, magenta, yellow and black inks, with sufficient capacity for printing up to 4,500 mono pages or 7,500 color document pages.
 Replacement high-capacity ink bottles (if and when you need them) are much cheaper than most regular cartridges.
+It is known as the ET-4760 in North America, and the ET-4700 in Europe.

 Other home office-friendly features include auto duplex printing, a 30-sheet auto document feeder and direct faxing with a 100-name/number speed dial memory.